Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 Tinfoil Hat: a phrase that originated from the science fiction story, "The Tissue-Culture King," which has then been tied to extreme symptoms of paranoia as well as belief of conspiracy theories.
 In essence, it is claimed that a tinfoil hat can prevent radio frequency waves or telepathic signals from invading a person's brain, thereby preventing higher powers from taking control over their minds or having their brains explode into hazardous waste products.
 In Diablo III, tinfoil hats are usually placed on those who believe various mechanics of the game are all the results of an elaborate conspiracy put in place by the game's developers (predominantly loot drop rates and quality).
 Most people laugh at those who don tinfoil hats.

-TnT: short for "Tasker and Theo," a pair of legendary gloves that are heavy on boosting survivability (see: 'EHP').
+TnT: short for "Tasker and Theo," a pair of legendary gloves that increases the attack speed of pets.
 It is a tribute to British Lance Corporal Liam Tasker and his bomb-detecting dog Theo.
 LCpl Tasker was killed by a sniper during a tour in Afghanistan in 2010.
 Theo was rescued by fellow soldiers, but suffered a seizure upon arriving at the army base.
 Theo died shortly afterward, with a consensus that the dog was under too much stress from witnessing his handler's death.
 Tasker and Theo, as a team, discovered and dismantled more bombs than any other human-dog team during the five months they were on tour.
 They were buried together and repatriated in the United Kingdom after their deaths.
 R.I.P.

-TOC: short for "Trail of Cinders," a rune found on the Vault ability, which is specific to the demon hunter; and also "Thrive on Chaos," a rune for the Wrath of the Berserker ability (see: 'WOTB'), which is specific to the barbarian.
+TOC: short for "Trail of Cinders," a rune found on the demon hunter's Vault ability; and also "Thrive on Chaos," a rune for the Wrath of the Berserker ability (see: 'WOTB'), which is specific to the barbarian.

 Toon: another term for player characters.
 Originally a term that refers to player characters from MMORPGs, but has since been applied to a variety of RPG-style games, including Diablo III.